turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Things to Remember

-* Be very suspicious of any class method in a controller.
+* Be very suspicious of *any* class method in a controller.
 * Nefarious users can access any public action and pass in any combination of parameters they want.
 Just because there's no link or form doesn't mean an action can't be exploited.
-* Scope all queries off of a domain object, like the current user.
+* Scope all queries off of a trusted domain object, like the current user.
 * Be careful with your order of operations -- don't change any data until you've successfully found the specified record.

 ### Exercise